mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 	- Predict 3 with MC (4 out of 8 correct)
 	- Predict 4 with MC (2 out of 4 correct)
 - accuracy: 6/12
+- relative error rate = 6/12

-selecting best feature:
+selecting the best feature:

-- the "Group" feature accuracy of 12/12
+- the "Group" feature has the lowest relative error rate
 - generated rule = `if (Groups = 9 or 11 or 13 or 7 or 29) then Algorithm = MC otherwise Algorithm = ILS

-classifying missing samples:
+predicting missing labels:

 - first test sample: Group = 24 → predicted label: ILS
 - second test sample: Group = 13 → predicted label: MC